iProgramMC/Boron/readme.md

 * `mm/`  - Memory manager
 * `*.*`  - Misc stuff

+Kernel DLL exports will use the prefix `Bn`.
+I know this isn't the chemical symbol for boron (that being B), but it is what it is.

 #### Architecture design
 There's hardly a decided architecture design, as this is right now at the experimental stage.
 Here are some ideas.
 Think of it like a scribble board of randon junk: